 When it comes down to it, it seems like we spend most of our lives either at work on in bed, doesn't it?
 So it stands to reason that we should feel extremely motivated to make our beds into a total sanctuary—a retreat from the world that is comfortable, cozy and stylish, too.

-Ahead, we're breaking down our 10 favorite (and most highly-recommended) places to shop for bedding both in stores and online—from boutique brands to department stores.
+Whether you're just furnishing your first place or ready to upgrade the bed you've had for years, we've got you.
+We're breaking down our 10 favorite (and most highly-recommended) places to shop for beddin...g both in stores and online—from boutique brands to department stores.

 01 of 10